 Death and taxes — the only two things you can be certain of in life.
 For New Yorkers who own real estate, taxes may even beat out death.
-The deluge of NYC property taxes is crippling for many owners wishing to buy, sell or maintain a property and can be onerous to try and fathom out.
+The deluge of NYC property taxes is crippling for many owners wishing to buy, sell, or maintain a property and can be onerous to try and figure out.
 Here’s a guide to help clarify things.

 How much are property taxes in NYC?

-The reason for this comparatively modest rate is because NYC hits residents hard on income taxes charged by the city and state governments.
-There are also many other forms of tax revenue in the city such as tourism, commercial property.
+The reason for this comparatively modest rate is that NYC hits residents hard on income taxes charged by the city and state governments.
+There are also many other forms of tax revenue in the city, including tourism and taxes on commercial property.

-How do I figure out what my property taxes will be?
+How do I figure out what my taxes will be?

 To estimate your annual property tax:

-Property tax rates change each year, as well as the value of exemptions and abatements.
-The actual taxes you pay in July might be different.
+Property tax rates change each year, as does the value of exemptions and abatements.
+The actual taxes you pay each year might be different.

 1 Enter the Taxable Value from the Notice: $16,000